Bacopa monnieri

-Bacopa monnieri is a perennial, creeping herb native to the wetlands of southern and Eastern India, Australia, Europe, Africa, Asia, and North and South America.
-It is known by the common names water hyssop, waterhyssop, brahmi, thyme-leafed gratiola, herb of grace, and Indian pennywort.
-Bacopa monnieri is used in Ayurveda.
+Bacopa monnieri, also known as water hyssop, brahmi, thyme-leafed gratiola, herb of grace, and Indian pennywort, is a perennial, creeping herb native to wetland areas globally.

+It is used in Ayurveda.
 In 2019, the US Food and Drug Administration (FDA) warned manufacturers of dietary supplement products containing Bacopa monnieri against making illegal and unproven claims that the herb can treat various diseases.
+There is inconclusive evidence of it improving cognitive performance and memory, and its safety and effectiveness remain uncertain.

 Description

 Bacopa monnieri is a non-aromatic herb.
 The leaves of this plant are succulent, oblong, and 4–6 mm thick.
 Leaves are oblanceolate and are arranged oppositely on the stem.
 The flowers are small, actinomorphic and white, with four to five petals.
 It can even grow in slightly brackish conditions.
 Propagation is often achieved through cuttings.